meedan/check-bots/README.md

 ## Bots

-We currently have three bots here.
+We currently have two bots here.

 ### 1. YouTube Data Bot